A few words from the Chief Executive Officer and the Chair of the Board of Directors

 Any contribution to a political party is strictly forbidden.

 Employees shall also refuse to accept any gift or advantage offered to them in good faith by a third party that might be seen as a bribe or that might compromise their independent judgement.

-If in any doubt as to whether it is appropriate to accept or give a gift, employees shall raise their concerns with their immediate manager or supervisor, or if raising the concern with management in this way places them in an awkward position, refer to the entity’s Compliance department or the Group’s Ethics Officer by means of the special purpose tool.
+If any doubt as to whether it is appropriate to accept or give a gift, employees shall raise their concerns with their immediate manager or supervisor, or if raising the concern with management in this way places them in an uncomfortable position, refer to the entity’s Compliance department or the Group’s Ethics Officer by means of the special purpose tool.